'Very, very nasty': Trump clashes with Macron before NATO summit

 Under the North Atlantic Treaty Organization’s 1949 founding treaty, an attack on one ally is an attack on all its members, and the alliance has military strategies for collective defense across its territory.

 The summit, in a hotel in Hertfordshire just outside London, begins on Wednesday.

-On Tuesday evening, leaders were due to attend two receptions, one hosted by Queen Elizabeth and one by Prime Minister Boris Johnson.
+On Tuesday evening, alliance leaders attended a reception hosted by Queen Elizabeth at Buckingham Palace.

+The British monarch, in a teal-colored matching jacket and skirt, greeted the summiteers and accompanying partners, including former fashion model Melania Trump, who was wearing a bright yellow dress with matching cape and purple sleeves.

+They were then welcomed to 10 Downing Street by British Prime Minister Boris Johnson, host of the summit a little over a week before the country faces an election.

-Several hundred anti-Trump protesters gathered in Trafalgar Square in central London, holding banners and placards reading “Dump Trump” and “No to racism, no to Trump”.
+Several hundred protesters gathered in London’s Trafalgar Square, holding placards reading: “Dump Trump” and “No to racism, no to Trump”.
+A police line divided them from a small group of Trump supporters wearing Make America Great Again caps, waving American flags and shouting: “Build the wall”.

+In Washington on Tuesday, Democrats in the U.S. House of Representatives laid out their impeachment case against Trump, accusing him of using the powers of his office to solicit foreign interference in the 2020 election.

 Hoping to placate Trump, Europe, Turkey and Canada will pledge at the summit some $400 billion in defense spending by 2024, and agree to a reduction of the U.S. contribution to fund the alliance itself.

 The allies will approve a new strategy to monitor China’s growing military activity, and identify space as a domain of warfare, alongside air, land, sea and computer networks.
-They will issue a statement condemning Russia’s annexation of Crimea.

 Trump said he believed Russia wanted deals on arms control and nuclear issues, and that he would be willing to bring China into such accords.

-Reporting by Phil Stewart and Robin Emmott in London, Ali Kucukgocmen in Istanbul, Joanna Plucinska in Warsaw and Vladimir Soldatkin in Moscow; Estelle Shirbon and Iona Serrapica in London; Writing by Mark John and John Chalmers, Editing by Timothy Heritage
+Reporting by Steve Holland, Phil Stewart, Robin Emmott and Iona Serrapica in London, Ali Kucukgocmen in Istanbul, Joanna Plucinska in Warsaw and Vladimir Soldatkin in Moscow; Writing by Mark John and John Chalmers; Editing by Timothy Heritage and Peter Cooney